 Onisaburo encouraged Morihei to open a school where he taught Daito Ryu Jujutsu for a number of years, but was greatly influenced by this spiritual leader of the Oomoto religion.

-One of the things that Onisaburo taught to Morihei was the Kotodama.
-He continued to study Kotodama and used it in his Aikido to great effect.
-He accompanied Deguchi on an expedition to Northern Korea, Northern China and Mongolia where Deguchi attempted to establish a religious utopia which was thwarted by the Chinese.
+Onisaburo's grandmother was the daughter of a master of Kotodama, the study of effects of sounds.
+It is probable that one of the things that Onisaburo taught to Morihei was the Kotodama.
+Morihei continued to study Kotodama and used it in his Aikido to great effect.
+He accompanied Deguchi on an expedition to Northern Korea, Northern China and Mongolia where Deguchi attempted to establish a religious utopia.
+This was thwarted by the Chinese.
 The group with Deguchi was arrested and nearly executed by a Chinese army.
 They were rescued by diplomats from Japan who intervened and arrested them and extradited them for the Japanese government just as they were about to be shot.

 O'Sensei Video clips

 The links are visible so you know where they are from.
 Some are obviously Aiki News videos, created by Stan Prannin.
 I'm not copying and posting these videos.
 I have merely brought them together for people to see.
 The internet is always changing, so some of the links may not work any more, but most will work.